d2718/jset-wasm/README.md

 wasm_mod.instance.exports.set_gradient(0, 0, 255, 255, 0,   0,   0, 256);
 wasm_mod.instance.exports.set_n_gradients(3); // We just specified 3 gradients.

-wasm_mod.instance.exports.recolor(xpix, ypix); // <-- This call right here.
+wasm_mod.instance.exports.recolor(); // <-- This call right here.

 // Then we need to shove the data into the <canvas> again. const data = new ImageData(
     new UInt8ClampedArray(
         wasm_mod.instance.exports.memory.buffer,
         wasm_mod.instance.exports.BUFFER.value,
-        4 * xpix * ypix     // 4 bytes of data per pixel
+        4 * xpix * ypix
     ),
-    xpix                    // image width in pixels );
+    xpix
+);
 const canvas = document.getElementById("your-canvas");
 canvas.getContext("2d").putImageData(data, 0, 0);
 ```

-There is one caveat here: If you specify a new color map that is _longer_ than
+~~There is one caveat here: If you specify a new color map that is _longer_ than
 the old color map (that is, the sum of the number of shades in the collection
 of gradients is larger), it won't display properly until you call `redraw()`
 again.
 I don't think it's possible to fix this while keeping the `recolor()`
-call fast.
+call fast.~~ This has been changed so that if the color map is extended,
+the iterator will make another pass through the image, but _only_ operate on
+the points that would have iterated off the end of the old color map.
+I think
+this is a good compromise; it keeps recoloring relatively fast unless you have
+a lot of slow-diverging (or non-diverging) points in the image.

 ## Plans